rwooster/half/README.txt

-The default rounding mode for conversions between half and more precise types as well as for rounding results of arithmetic operations and mathematical functions uses truncation (round toward zero, but mapping overflows to infinity) for rounding values not representable exactly in half-precision.
-This is the fastest rounding possible and is usually sufficient.
-But by redefining the 'HALF_ROUND_STYLE' preprocessor symbol (before including half.hpp) this default can be overridden with one of the other standard rounding modes using their respective constants or the equivalent values of 'std::float_round_style' (it can even be synchronized with the underlying single-precision implementation by defining it to 'std::numeric_limits<float>::round_style'):
+The default rounding mode for conversions between half and more precise types as well as for rounding results of arithmetic operations and mathematical functions rounds to the nearest representable value.
+But by redefining the 'HALF_ROUND_STYLE' preprocessor symbol (before including half.hpp) this default can be overridden with one of the other standard rounding modes using their respective constants or the equivalent values of 'std::float_round_style' (it can even be synchronized with the built-in single-precision implementation by defining it to 'std::numeric_limits<float>::round_style'):

-  - 'std::round_indeterminate' or -1 for the fastest rounding (default).
+  - 'std::round_indeterminate' (-1) for the fastest rounding.

-  - 'std::round_toward_zero' or 0 for rounding toward zero.
+  - 'std::round_toward_zero' (0) for rounding toward zero.

-  - std::round_to_nearest' or 1 for rounding to the nearest value.
+  - std::round_to_nearest' (1) for rounding to the nearest value (default).

-  - std::round_toward_infinity' or 2 for rounding toward positive infinity.
+  - std::round_toward_infinity' (2) for rounding toward positive infinity.

-  - std::round_toward_neg_infinity' or 3 for rounding toward negative infinity.
+  - std::round_toward_neg_infinity' (3) for rounding toward negative infinity.

 In addition to changing the overall default rounding mode one can also use the 'half_cast'.
 This converts between half and any built-in arithmetic type using